rtfreude/bottleshareV2/README.md

 # bottleshareV2

 # TO START NODEMON IN DEV ENVIRONMENT and the Client server
+1.) go to root directory
-'npm run dev' in the terminal
+2.)'npm run dev' in the terminal